meteor/meteor/source/commandline.md

 existing app, this command will create a package in the packages directory.

+You can use `meteor create --bare` to create an empty project.
+Or `meteor create --full` to create a scaffolded modular project introduced in Meteor 1.3.

 <h2 id="meteorloginlogout">meteor login / logout</h2>

 Log in and out of your account using Meteor's authentication system.